World Population Day

 11 July every year: A time to reflect on population trends and related issues.

 An annual event that marks the date when the world’s population reached 5 billion (11 July 1987).
 There are now 7 billion people in the world, and there will probably be 8 billion by 2030.

-For background information and details of the annual theme for the Day, visit the UN Population Fund's World Population Day website.
+For background information and details of the annual theme for the day, visit the UN World Population Day web pages.

-For further ideas, have a read through our recent article Seven billion people... on teaching about population issues, or Fight Poverty: Educate Girls, the article we wrote for World Population Day 2009.
-You could also browse through the resources on listed on the Global Dimension database under the topics of 'Population' and Millennium Development Goals.
+For further information, have a read through our article Seven billion people… on teaching about population issues, or Fight Poverty: Educate Girls, the article we wrote for World Population Day 2009.
+You could also browse through the resources on listed on the Global Dimension database under the topics of ‘Population’ and Sustainable Development Goals.

 This ‘info-graphic’ aims to show, in a simple way, percentages of the world’s population by gender, age, language, nutrition, etc. This is also explored in the book If the World Were a Village (a great resource for younger pupils).